 Your programming task for this assignment is to 1) traverse the tree, 2) manage various pieces of information that you glean from the tree, and 3) use that information to enforce the semantics of Cool.
 One traversal of the AST is called a "pass".
-You will probably need to make at least two passes over the AST to check everything.
+You will probably need more than one pass over the AST to check everything.

-As an example approach, the coolc compiler performs three passes as follows:
+As an example approach, the Coolc compiler performs three passes as follows: